lbl59/WaterPaths-doc/_sources/Controls/Controls_index.rst.txt

 Controls Module
 ==============

-The `Controls` module contains classes and functions related to the reservoir controls of the water sources in the system.
+The :code:`Controls` module contains classes and functions related to the reservoir controls of the water sources in the system.

 Contents
 --------